EBI-Metagenomics/EMG-docs/docs/portal.rst

 .. image:: images/Download_1.png

 **Figure 8**.
-The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs)  and ‘Taxonomic analysis’.
+The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs), 'Pathways and Systems' (available only for assemblies), ‘Taxonomic analysis SSU’, 'Taxonomic analysis LSU', 'Taxonomic analysis ITS' (available for amplicon only) and 'non-coding RNAs' (will only exist if any non coding RNAs are identified).

 Some of the files, particularly the sequence files in FASTA format, can be large.
 To facilitate their download process, these files are compressed with `GZIP <https://en.wikipedia.org/wiki/Gzip>`_ and when too large to be easily transferable, chunked in manageable size.
 If it is the case for your runs, please download all chunks, decompress them and concatenate them to reconstitute the full files.
+Please ensure the chunks are concatenated in the correct order as headers will be in the first chunked file.

 Description of fasta files available to download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Processed nucleotide reads: this file contains all reads having passed the quality control (QC) step.
+- Processed nucleotide reads OR Processed contigs: this file contains all reads/contigs having passed the quality control (QC) step.
-- Processed reads with pCDS: this file contains all processed reads having having predicted CDS(s) (pCDS).
-The CDS prediction is performed using `FragGenScan <http://omics.informatics.indiana.edu/FragGeneScan>`_ on the reads having passed the QC after masking of predicted rRNA and tRNA.
+- Predicted CDS: this file contains protein sequences having predicted CDS(s) (pCDS).
+The CDS prediction is performed using `FragGenScan <http://omics.informatics.indiana.edu/FragGeneScan>`_ and Prodigal on the reads having passed the QC after masking of predicted rRNA and tRNA.
-- Processed reads with annotation: this file contains all processed reads containing pCDS(s) annotated by `InterProScan <https://www.ebi.ac.uk/interpro/interproscan.html>`_.
-- Processed reads without annotation: this file contains all processed reads having pCDS(s) not annotated by InterProScan
-- Predicted CDS with annotation : this file contains all the predicted proteins having been annotated by InterProScan.
-The sequence headers are: <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS><space><InterPro term>/<member database ID>/<start of hit in predicted protein>-<end of hit in predicted protein>.
-- Predicted CDS without annotation: this file contains all the predicted proteins not annotated by InterProScan.
-The sequence headers are <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS>.
-- Predicted ORF without annotation: this file contains all the pCDS coding for predicted proteins that were not annotated by InterProScan.
-The sequence headers are <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS>.
-- Predicted tRNAs: this file contains all the sequences predicted to encode tRNAs.
-The prediction was done using models from `Rfam <http://rfam.xfam.org>`_ with `HMMER tools <http://hmmer.org>`_.
+- Predicted ORF: this file contains nucleotide sequences having pCDS.
-- Reads encoding 5S rRNA: this file contains all reads predicted to encode for 5S rRNA by rRNASelector.
-- Reads encoding 16S rRNA: this file contains all reads predicted to encode for 16S rRNA by rRNASelector.
-- Reads encoding 23S rRNA: this file contains all reads predicted to encode for 23S rRNA by rRNASelector.

 Description of functional annotation files available to download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- InterPro matches file:  it is a tab-delimited file containing 15 columns.
+- InterPro matches: A tab-delimited file containing 15 columns.
 They are fully described `here <https://github.com/ebi-pf-team/interproscan/wiki/OutputFormats>`_
+- Pfam annotation: summary of Pfam annotations and their frequencies.
 - Complete GO annotation file: it is a comma-separated file containing 4 columns.
 The first column lists the GO terms (labelled GO:XXXXXXX) having been associated with the predicted CDSs.
 The second gives the GO term description while the third indicates which category the GO term belong to.
 There is 3 category: ‘biological process’ (higher biological process such as ‘rRNA modification’) , ‘molecular function’ (individual catalytic activity such as ‘mannosyltransferase activity’) and ‘cellular component’ (cellular localisation of the activity such as ‘mitochondrion’).
 The last column give the number of predicted CDSs having been annotated with the GO terms for the run.
 - GO slim annotation file: this file is derived from the 'Complete GO annotation file' and has the same format.
 The GO slim set is a cut-down version of the GO terms containing a subset of the terms in the whole GO.
 They give a broad overview of the ontology content without the details of the specific fine grained terms.
 Go slim terms are used for visualisation on the website.
 To illustrate how the GO slim terms relates to the GO terms, the different metal binding GO terms present in the ‘Complete GO annotation’ file are summarized as one generic metal binding term in the ‘GO slim annotation’ file.
 The last column give the number of predicted CDSs having been annotated with the GO slim terms for the run.
+- Diamond annotation: a tab-delimited file containing 16 columns.
+The columns show taxonomic annotation of protein sequences.
+- KEGG orthologues annotation: summary of KEGG ortholog annotations and their frequencies.

 Description of taxonomic assignment files available to download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- :term:`OTUs<OTU>`, reads and taxonomic assignments files: these  files contain the same data presented in 3 different format : tab-separated file (TSV) and two Biom file (HDF5 and JSON).
-The TSV file contains 3 columns which headers are in the second line of the file.
-The first column is the OTU Id.
-The second column indicates the number of predicted 16S sequences associated with each OTU.
-The third column contains the taxonomic lineages provided by `GreenGenes database <http://greengenes.lbl.gov/Download/>`_.
-Note that the number of unannotated 16S sequences is not indicated in this file.
+- Reads encoding...: these file contains all reads predicted to encode for LSU, SSU, ITS or any other non-coding RNAs (ncRNAs).
+LSU, SSU and ncRNAS are predicted with Infernal.
+ITS have LSU and SSU sequences masked.
+- MAPseq assignments: this file contains the output from mapseq - a taxonomic assignment for each input sequence.
+- NEED TO ADD THIS TO DOWNLOAD SECTION!!! - Taxonomic assignments (TSV): this file contains one ‘Taxonomy’ column followed by the frequency of it's annotation.
 This file can be directly imported into `Megan6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ for visualisation and further analysis.
-The OTU id can be compared between runs for version 2 and 3 of the pipeline as they have been generated using `Qiime closed-reference protocol <http://qiime.org/tutorials/otu_picking.html>`_.The Biom files are `computer-readable files <http://biom-format.org>`_.
+- OTUs, counts and taxonomic assignments - two files for each type of rRNA or ITS database.
+These contain the same taxonomic information as the TSV files in JSON and HDF5 formats.
+The Biom files are `computer-readable files <http://biom-format.org>`_.
 The HDF5 (Hierachical Data Format) format can be imported into analysis and visualisation tools such as Matlab and R. A larger number of commercial and freely available tools, such as MEGAN6, can consume the JavaScript Object Notation (JSON) format.
-- Phylogenetic tree (Newick format)’ file (only available up to version 3 of MGnify pipeline): this file can be used to visualise the hierarchical distribution of the taxonomic lineages of each run.
-The `Newick format <https://en.wikipedia.org/wiki/Newick_format>`_ is a computer-readable format to represent the tree and can be directly imported into freely-available viewers such as `FigTree <https://beast.community/figtree>`_ and `ITOL (interactive Tree of Life) <https://itol.embl.de/>`_.

 -------------
 Summary files